johnolinda/relationships-small-group-study/06-conflict.md

 It's inevitable.
 If we live with other sinners, we will have conflict.
 The closer we are to others, the more potential there is for conflict.

-**DISCUSSION QUESTION:** *Evaluate Hannah and Ashley's conflict.
-What do you think is the root of the problem?*
+**DISCUSSION QUESTION:** *What do you think is the root of Ashley and Hannah's problem?*

-Though Hannah's words were subtle, they were the overflow of her heart, which means they were calculated to make Ashley look bad.
-The desire to look better than Ashley was already in Hannah's heart before the worlds were spoken.
+Though Hannah's words were subtle, they were the overflow of her heart.
+She calculated them to make Ashley look bad.
+The desire to look better than Ashley was already in Hannah's heart before she spoke the words.
 Hannah did not see Ashley's temperament as God's sovereign design but as sin.
 Hannah did not extend grace to Ashley as God would want her to do, and she did not speak out of Ashley's best interest.
 Ashley did not look to be Christ's ambassador to Hannah and speak in the best manner.
 Instead of looking for God's  power, Ashley took on the role of judge and accuser.
-Ashley did not move toward the relationship as Christ's ambassador but distanced herself and her feelings from Hannah.
+Ashley did not move toward the relationship as Christ's ambassador.
+Instead, she distanced herself and her feelings from Hannah.

 **DISCUSSION QUESTION:** *What do you think will restore the relationship?*